BillyFrcs/RunnerMan/README.md

 Simple 3D Endless Runner game "Runner Man" Developed with Unreal Engine 4 using C++ and Blueprint Visual Scripting.

-> FYI the Material of the Player Character is using Default Chair Material form Unreal Engine LOL.
+> FYI: The Material of the Player's Character is using the Default Chair Material in Unreal Engine LOL.